pitfail/pitfail-reports/report1/report1.rst

 Glossary of Terms
 =================
-league
+League
-  An instance of the Game having particular rules associated with it.
-A Coordinator may create a league for Players to join.
+  An instance of the *game* having particular rules associated with it.
+A *coordinator* may create a league for *players* to join.

-term2
-  definition 2
+Player
+  See `Actors`_

+Coordinator
+  See `Actors`_

+Game
+  The trading of securities given a particular set of rules with the object to increase the value of one's portfolio.

 Functional Requirements Specification
 =====================================